 Top Cities to Visit

 While Phnom Penh is the most well-known city in Cambodia, there are plenty of other cities to visit too.
 Here, we will give a brief overview of the top city destinations in Cambodia.

 Siem Reap is the world-famous location where Angkor Wat is located.
-The city is famous for the temple, but it is fascinating in its own right too.
-A lively energic fills the streets and tourists can relax and enjoy the night with a tasty meal and fun out on the town.
+The city is famous for the temple; however, it is fascinating in its own right too.
+A lively energic fills the streets, and tourists can relax and enjoy the night with a tasty meal and fun out on the town.

-As a smaller city, Battambang display the colonial history in its street through the crumbling architecture.
-The quiet streets are also home to ancient temples and monks can be frequently seen walking in their robes.
+As a smaller city, Battambang displays the colonial history in its street through the crumbling architecture.
+The quiet streets are also home to ancient temples, and monks can be frequently seen walking in their robes.
 As an up and coming destination, the historic preservation of the city is at risk, so it’s best to see it now before modernity catches up.

-One of the most peaceful cities, Kampot is not busy like Phnom Penh or even Sihanoukville.
+One of the most peaceful cities, Kampot is not as busy as Phnom Penh or even Sihanoukville.
 Instead, this is a city that is nestled in nature and filled with serenity.
-Many people have fallen in love with this destination and you’ll find a strong expat community have begun to stay permanently and call it home.
+Many people have fallen in love with this destination, and you’ll find a strong expat community that has begun to stay permanently and call it home.

 A more remote destination, Banlung is near the borders with Vietnam and Laos and highlights Cambodia’s countryside.
-The area is still new to tourism because of previous logging activity, but off the beaten path travelers will enjoy experience the Cambodian jungle.
+The area is still new to tourism because of previous logging activity, though off the beaten path travelers will enjoy experiencing the Cambodian jungle.